 At present, there is no cure for PD, but medications or surgery can often provide improvement in the motor symptoms.

 Medications for PD fall into three categories.
 The first category includes drugs that increase the level of dopamine in the brain.
 The most common drugs for PD are dopamine precursors—substances such as levodopa that cross the blood-brain barrier and are then changed into dopamine.
 Other drugs mimic dopamine or prevent or slow its breakdown.

 The second category of PD drugs affects other neurotransmitters in the body in order to ease some of the symptoms of the disease.
 For example, anticholinergic drugs interfere with production or uptake of the neurotransmitter acetylcholine.
 These can be effective in reducing tremors.

 The third category of drugs prescribed for PD includes medications that help control the non-motor symptoms of the disease, that is, the symptoms that don't affect movement.
 For example, people with PD-related depression may be prescribed antidepressants.

-Levodopa is often so effective that some people may temporarily forget they have PD during the early stages of the disease.
+People often see noticeable improvement in their symptoms after starting levodopa/carbidopa therapy.
+However, they may need to increase the dose gradually for maximum benefit.
+Levodopa is often so effective that some people may not show symptoms during the early stages of the disease as long as they take the medicine.
 But levodopa is not a cure.
 Although it can reduce the symptoms of PD, it does not replace lost nerve cells and it does not stop the progression of the disease.

 Medications to Treat the Motor Symptoms of Parkinson's Disease